shadowoflight/Image-Classification-Model/README.md

 # Image-Classification-Model
-A simple Image Classification Neural Network Model
+A simple Image Classification Neural Network Model using Keras API and TensorFlow as the backend , created in jupyter notebook for python